NguyenXuanLoc/climb3dviews/Assets/FingersLite/Readme.txt

 --------------------
 To get started, perform the following:
 - Drag FingersScript from project view into an object in the hierarchy.
-- Make a script to create and use gestures.
+- Create and use some gestures!
-- Call DontDestroyOnLoad if you want the fingers script game object to persist between scene loads.
 - See the DemoScene (DemoScript.cs) for an example of all the gestures.

 Fingers script has these properties: